Hackitect/StackOverflow-lite/README.md

 Users can post answers.
 Users can view the answers to questions.
 Users can accept an answer out of all the answers to his/her question as the preferred answer.

+This is a modified readme inside the gh-pages